-&lt;sup>30One of DOE's payment reporting sites consists of two separate entities-the Loan Programs Office and the Loan Accounting Team (part of the OCFO)-that submit a single report for improper payments.
+30One of DOE's payment reporting sites consists of two separate entities-the Loan Programs Office and the Loan Accounting Team (part of the OCFO)-that submit a single report for improper payments.
 The four types of federal payment reporting sites are Headquarters, DOE Field Site, Power Marketing Administration, and the Federal Energy Regulatory Commission.

-&lt;sup>31In August 2011, OMB granted DOE approval to report in this way.
+31In August 2011, OMB granted DOE approval to report in this way.
 OMB M-18-20 authorizes each federal agency to determine the definition of "program" that most clearly identifies and reports improper payments for their agency.
 It states that agencies should not put programs or activities into groupings that may mask significant improper payment rates by the large size or scope of a grouping, nor should they report subcomponents of a large program in an effort to reduce the size and fall below statutory thresholds.

-sites.
-DOE also reported improper payment rates that it calculated based on these reported amounts.
+issuance each year for fiscal years 2015 through 2019.32 (See table 2.)
+Specifically, DOE reported the amount of improper payments that had been made and identified in the preceding year-not based on a statistically valid estimate of improper payments but, rather, on reported amounts of known improper payments from individual payment reporting sites.33 DOE also reported improper payment rates that it calculated based on these reported amounts.
 DOE was not required to report a statistically valid estimate of improper payments in its AFRs because it determined it was at low risk of susceptibility to significant improper payments.
 See appendix II for additional details about improper payments in the data that DOE collected from the sites.

-Table 2: Selected Improper Payments Information DOE Reported in Its Agency Financial Reports, Fiscal Years 2015 through 2019 aDOE reports on its improper payments 1 year in arrears, meaning that DOE's fiscal year 2019 agency financial report included information on its improper payments identified in fiscal year 2018.
+Table 2: Selected Improper Payments Information DOE Reported in Its Agency Financial Reports, Fiscal Years 2015 through 2019

-Reporting year 2015 2016 2017 2018 2019 Total outlays (dollars in millions) 36,940.00 38,890.00 37,450.00 36,890.00 38,470.00 Total improper payments (dollars in millions) 22.45 28.35 25.84 32.86 36.26 Improper payment rate (percentage) 0.06 0.07 0.07 0.09 0.09
+Fiscal year ^a Reporting year 2015 2016 2017 2018 2019 Total outlays (dollars in millions) 36,940.00 38,890.00 37,450.00 36,890.00 38,470.00 Total improper payments (dollars in millions) 22.45 28.35 25.84 32.86 36.26 Improper payment rate (percentage) 0.06 0.07 0.07 0.09 0.09